 Meet the Staff at Valley Fresno

-Amy’s leadership and administrative experience began in Fresno, as she spearheaded a new mental health program as a division of a dual diagnosis residential reunification focused substance abuse treatment center for women and children in the child welfare system.
-She then served as a program coordinator/administrator for an outpatient mental health clinic in Sacramento, where she was also the substance abuse liaison.
-Amy then returned to the Central Valley to take the lead in launching Valley Recovery Center of California’s Fresno Outpatient program, where she has remained the director since the program’s birth.
+Trina’s leadership and administrative experience began in Fresno, as she spearheaded a new mental health program as a division of a dual diagnosis residential reunification focused substance abuse treatment center for women and children in the child welfare system.
+She then served as a mental health clinician at an adult outpatient facility that treated chronic and severe mental illness in the South Valley.
+Trina has provided services within various areas of the Central Valley and is now taking the lead in providing as the director for Valley Recovery Center of California’s Fresno Outpatient program.

-Amy received both her undergraduate and graduate degrees from California State University Fresno.
-As a proud alumnus of CSU Fresno, Amy is thrilled to have returned to the Central Valley, where she can apply the experience she has acquired in her various positions to the community she is passionate about.
-Amy also serves as a member of the Alcohol Tobacco and Other Drugs Safety Council at Fresno State, which allows her to remain an active contributor to the culture of the campus she cares a great deal for both professionally and personally.
-Amy also has a love of animals and when not at work can be found adopting every stray puppy that wanders her way.
+Trina received both her undergraduate and graduate degrees from California State University Fresno.
+As a proud alumnus of CSU Fresno, Trina is thrilled to have been able to provide services to her home town, the Central Valley, where she can apply the experience she has acquired in her various positions to the community she is passionate about.
+Trina also serves as a member of the Alcohol Tobacco and Other Drugs Safety Council at Fresno State, which allows her to remain an active contributor to the culture of the campus she cares a great deal for both professionally and personally.
+Trina enjoys spending time attending her children’s sporting events with her husband and coordinating family activities.
+She attends cancer walks and fundraisers when possible and enjoys being outdoors.

 Sara Caldwell, B.S.